aws/aws-rfdk/CONTRIBUTING.md

-# Contributing to the AWS Render Farm Deployment Kit (AWS RFDK)
+# Contributing to the Render Farm Deployment Kit on AWS (RFDK)

 Thanks for your interest in contributing to the AWS RFDK! ❤️